Lots of Things To Do & See:

 There’s lots to do & see in the beautiful Qu’Appelle Valley, but for guests of the BraeBurn Inn there’s more!

-The BraeBurn Inn grounds now include an indoor Exercise Room available year-round, as well as an outdoor sand Volleyball/Badminton Court, and two Horseshoe Lanes for summer activities.
+The BraeBurn Inn grounds also have an indoor Exercise Room available year-round, as well as an outdoor sand Volleyball/Badminton Court, and two Horseshoe Lanes for summer activities.

-We also stock volley balls soccer balls, badminton rackets, as well as horseshoe, bocce and croquet sets.
-All are available for loan on request.
+We also stock volley balls, soccer balls, badminton rackets, as well as horseshoe, bocce and croquet sets.
+All are available to borrow on request.

 These facilities are available to all BraeBurn Inn guests.
 They were designed to add to the recreational experiences already available throughout the valley.
 The play equipment is available at the Office.
 Or bring your own play equipment to enjoy our recreation facilities and grounds.